Healthy String of Hearts (Ceropegia woodii) in bright indirect, also known as String of Hearts

 About String of Hearts

 String of Hearts is native to South Africa, Eswatini, and Zimbabwe and remains tied to those ecological conditions in cultivation.
 Within native ecosystems, it occupies branches or rocky ledges where stems can trail and is regularly noted for its marbled foliage.
-The species was cultivated regionally and later spread through horticulture during the 19th and 20th centuries.
-In contemporary indoor gardening, it is favored for balancing visual impact with manageable care in everyday conditions.
-A mix of visual character and cultivation stability explains why it stays popular across both casual and advanced collections.
+A practical check: the species was cultivated regionally and later spread through horticulture during the 19th and 20th centuries.
+In practice, in contemporary indoor gardening, it is favored for balancing visual impact with manageable care in everyday conditions.
+In practice, a mix of visual character and cultivation stability explains why it stays popular across both casual and advanced collections.

 Family: Apocynaceae · Genus: Ceropegia